Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 On March 9, the ship was allowed to dock in Oakland.
 Lewis and his wife flew home to Wales, as did other passengers from around the world, while the American passengers were sent to military bases for quarantine.

-Houghton said he and his wife have been feeling fine and have declined testing while confined to Travis Air Force Base, stewing about the cruise line's handling of the situation.
+Houghton said he and his wife had been feeling fine and had declined testing while confined to Travis Air Force Base, stewing about the cruise line's handling of the situation.

 "Princess Cruise Lines filling our ship and sailing with sick people on board was unforgivable," he said.